f2k5/A_simple_anagram_in_C/README.md

 # A_simple_anagram_in_C
-A very simple anagram in C. The texts two compare will only consider alphabets and it may contain other character, such as numbers or symbols.
+A very simple anagram in C. The texts to compare will only consider alphabets and it may contain other character, such as numbers or symbols.
+Note: Capital and small letters are considered the same.
+That is A==a. :)